Wood lathe tailstock drill chuck

 Mt2 lathe chuck

-The Mt2 lathe chuck is of high-speed steel and which makes it durable and fast.
+The Mt2 lathe chuck is made of high-speed steel, making it durable and fast.
 It is corrosive and rust-resistant.
 It is compatible with impact drills and multiple power tool electric drills.
 The professional tool has a high-quality grip drill chuck that works with accessories such as 1-16mm shanks.

 Lathe tailstock chuck

 A lathe tailstock chuck is a drilling machine for all drilling applications.
-It does not slip, and it works on hobby work and light-duty work in the shop.
 The tailstock supports rotating spindles so that it works as a small drill press.
+It does not slip and works on hobby work and light-duty work in the shop.